Back to Year 9 Options

 Over the first year you will complete a number of small ‘mini’ projects that will allow you to develop the knowledge and skills to understand working with the different specialisms.
 This will focus on the theory aspect of the course as well as develop coursework skills and techniques ready for their given brief that is created by the exam board

 In the final year you will be given a design brief from the exam board.
-You will be expected to respond to the brief and will produce approximately 20 to 30 sides of A3 paper for your design, make and evaluation for your design, along with any models and your final prototype.
+You will be expected to respond to the brief and will produce approximately 20 to 30 pages of A3 paper for your design, make and evaluation for your design, along with any models and your final prototype.

-50% Exam / 50% Coursework
+50% Exam 50% Coursework

 Students should be aware that 15% of the exam is maths based questions.